CCExtractor/website/content/public/gsoc/dv_support_request.md

 This seems interesting.
-Here\'s the original request email:
+Here's the original request email:

-Does CCExtractor have support for extracting captions contained in the VAUX area on DV streams, and I just can\'t figure out how to use it?
+Does CCExtractor have support for extracting captions contained in the VAUX area on DV streams, and I just can't figure out how to use it?

 If not, are there any plans to integrate this into CCExtractor?
 It seems to me that the only software available to do this is MacCaption, which